Great Wilbraham: Village life

 Great Wilbraham is mostly residential in nature.
 Employment within the village is mostly agricultural but there are also a number of small businesses.
 Many of the working residents commute into Cambridge or other nearby towns such as Newmarket.

 The village has a variety of house types, mostly Victorian or older, with post-war infill development, and a small number of modest-scale modern estates.
 No significant expansion is anticipated in the near future.
 A number of attractive period houses surround the large village green, which adjoins the churchyard.
 There is a Post Office/general store and a village hall/social club.

-Great Wilbraham retains one public house, the Carpenter's Arms, which has been open since at least 1767.
+Great Wilbraham retains one pub, the Carpenter's Arms, which has been open since at least 1767.
 Former pubs were The (Sedan) Chair, recorded from 1765, and the 19th century King's Head and White Swan, both of which closed in the late 1960s.

-The Voluntarily Aided Church Primary School enjoys an excellent reputation with approximately 100 pupils between the ages of 5 and 11.
+The voluntarily aided church primary school enjoys an excellent reputation with approximately 100 pupils between the ages of 5 and 11.
 Within the village there are two pre-school groups, one attached to the school.
 Children of secondary age mostly attend the Village College in the nearby village of Bottisham.

 There is a strong sporting tradition within the village, with cricket and football teams making use of the green.
-Darts and indoor bowls are also played in the Social Club.
-Money is raised by an annual Sports Day which includes many stalls and events such as coconut shies, pony rides, running races and even cake competitions.
+Darts and indoor bowls are also played in the social club.
+Money is raised by an annual sports day which includes many stalls and events such as coconut shies, pony rides, running races and even cake competitions.